getantibody/antibody/README.md

 # antibody

-A faster and simplified version of antigen
+A faster and simpler version of antigen

 ### Why?